pranav-gandesree/devspace/README.md

 ![CreatePost](https://i.postimg.cc/T2NCTb9X/Screenshot-2024-06-01-at-7-34-18-PM.png)

-## Work-Hive: A Project Worth Bragging About!
+## Dev Space: A Project Worth Bragging About!

-Work-Hive is a remarkable project that caters to the specific needs of developers.
+Dev Space is a remarkable project that caters to the specific needs of developers.
 It combines the power of social media with the technical prowess of React.js and TypeScript, creating a platform that fosters a vibrant developer community.
-With its clean architecture, robust tech stack, and exciting roadmap, Work-Hive is poised to make a significant impact in the developer landscape.
+With its clean architecture, robust tech stack, and exciting roadmap, Dev Space is poised to make a significant impact in the developer landscape.

 **Feel free to contribute to the project (Create PRs and suggest changes wherever you feel necessary)**